Electrical Contractor Software

 3. Quoting and estimating

-Electrical installation certificate management with status tracking across all issued certificates: issued, registered with Part P scheme, and copy sent to customer.
-Periodic inspection and testing schedules generate automated alerts when properties on service contracts are due for their next inspection.
-Electrician qualification tracking covers expiry dates for AM2, 18th Edition, Part P, ECS cards, and specialist qualifications, with alerts before expiry.
+Certificate management with status tracking across every issued document: issued, registered with the scheme, and copy sent to customer.
+Permit and inspection tracking pulls the permit per job, schedules the authority-having-jurisdiction inspection, and records pass or fail against the work order, so nothing closes without sign-off.
+The same records support NEC-code work in the US and BS 7671 in the UK.
+Electrician qualification tracking covers expiry dates for state licenses, 18th Edition, Part P, AM2, ECS cards, and specialist qualifications, with alerts before expiry.
 Test result storage for EICR, EIC, and MWC documentation is retrievable by address, certificate number, and date.
 Compliance reporting for commercial clients managing large property portfolios delivers certification status across all sites on a scheduled basis.

 5. Materials management and inventory